32 Best Vegan Plant Based Protein Sources: The Highest Ranking Options by Food Source in 2022

 A study from the World Resources Institute showed that the “Global average protein consumption was approximately 68 grams per person per day—or more than one-third higher than the average daily adult requirement.”

 Sources of protein for vegans to eat regularly

 The following ingredients can be seen as the building blocks to eat most days to ensure you're meeting your protein requirements easily.

-We recommend emphasizing sources of protein that are non-processed legumes, whole grains, nuts and seeds in your diet with minimal processed soy products in your diet (i.e only if you are craving something especially containing it).
+We recommend emphasizing sources of protein that are non-processed legumes, whole grains, nuts (great for magnesium also) and seeds in your diet with minimal processed soy products in your diet (i.e only if you are craving something especially containing it).

 - Legumes & beans

 QUICK TIP: If you're low on time and want to come up with a quick meal idea to meet your protein requirements for the day, we recommend trying out "a grain, a bean and a green" meals.
 Alternatively check out a protein shake like this: